Nintendo video game consoles: Wii U (2012)

-The Wii U was released on November 18, 2012 as a direct successor to the Wii, and the first entry in the eighth generation of home video game consoles.
-The Wii U's distinguishing hardware feature is the GamePad, a tablet-like controller which contains a touchscreen that wirelessly streams a video output from the console.
+The Wii U was released on November 18, 2012 in North America, November 30, 2012 in Europe and Australia, and December 8, 2012 in Japan, as a direct successor to the Wii, and the first entry in the eighth generation of home video game consoles.
+The Wii U's distinguishing hardware feature is the GamePad, a tablet-like controller which contains a resistive touchscreen that wirelessly streams a video output from the console.
 The GamePad's display can be used to provide alternative or complementary perspectives within a game, or as the main display instead of a television.
 In particular, Nintendo promoted the concept of "asymmetric" multiplayer, where a player with the GamePad would have a different objective and perspective than that of other players.
 Alongside the GamePad, the Wii U supports Wii controllers and games.
 A conventional gamepad known as the Wii U Pro Controller was also released.

 The Wii U featured more-extensive online functionality than the Wii, using the Nintendo Network platform; as with the Wii, it supported online multiplayer and downloading and purchasing new games and apps, but also allowed video chat.
 It previously featured an internal social network known as Miiverse, which allowed users to write and draw posts in game-specific communities, the service was discontinued on November 8, 2017.
-Players of today can still participate in online usage of Wii U programs through a online service known as "Pretendo", also being available for the 3DS family of systems.
+Players of today can still participate in online usage of Wii U programs through an online service known as "Pretendo", also being available for the 3DS family of systems.
 Nintendo also attempted to provide second screen experiences for television programming for the Wii U through a feature known as Nintendo TVii, but it was discontinued outside of Japan in August 2015.
 Unlike the Wii, the Wii U's hardware is capable of high-definition graphics.

 The Wii U was met with low adoption, attributed by Nintendo executives to a lack of third-party support; poor marketing of the system, which led to a lack of clarity of the Wii U game pad from being a tablet device; and the subsequent release of the PlayStation 4 and Xbox One the following year.
 However, some critics argued that the Wii U still had advantages over PS4 and Xbox One, including its lower cost and notable early exclusives such as Super Mario 3D World.
 Sales steadily increased following the release of several notable first-party exclusives, including new entries in the Mario Kart and Super Smash Bros. franchises, and the new franchise Splatoon.